-It is likely that contaminants usually do not kill juvenile salmonids directly, but instead substantially reduce their food resources or increase their susceptibility to disease or pathogens.
-However, the observed concentrations of organophosphate pesticides in water samples collected in the San Joaquin River at Vernalis and most other locations in the Delta in January through April in 2001 and 2002 shortly after rainfall events, when contaminant levels are highest (Werner et al. 2003), were seldom toxic to two cladocerans (Ceriodaphnia dubia, and Simocephalus vetelus), a chironomid larvae (Chironomus tentans), and an amphipod (Gammarus daiberi).
-Results of surveys conducted between 1992 and 2000 suggest that the amounts of organophosphate pesticides applied as dormant sprays in the San Joaquin River Basin have steadily decreased over the past decade, although they still exceed criterion maximum concentration levels established by DFG (Orlando et al. 2003).
-Since 1993, there has been a shift in insecticides in the Central Valley from organophates to permethrin and finally to new compounds of pyrethroids, which are nearly 20 times more toxic to aquatic invertebrates and fish than permethrin (Amweg et al. 2005).
-Fresno, Madera, and Stanislaus are three of four counties with the greatest pyrethroid use in the San Joaquin River watershed.
-Pyrethroids are the likely cause of frequent sediment toxicity in the westside subbasin of the San Joaquin River Basin.
-The sediment has been categorized as highly toxic based on H. azteca mortality.
-Hyalella azteca is an epibenthic freshwater amphipod that shows sensitivity to toxic compounds adsorbed to the sediment, including herbicides and pyrethroid pesticides.
-A H. azteca 10-d survival and growth toxicity test is used to assess toxicity from pyrethroids and other compounds adsorbed to the sediment.
-Two examples of commonly used pyrethroids that are found in sediments are bifenthrin (Type I pyrethroid) and esfenvalerate (Type II pyrethroid).
+It is likely that contaminants usually do not kill juvenile salmon directly, but instead substantially reduce their food resources or increase their susceptibility to disease or pathogens.
+However, the observed concentrations of organophosphate pesticides in water samples collected in the San Joaquin River at Vernalis and most other locations in the Delta in January through April in 2001 and 2002 shortly after rainfall events, when contaminant levels are highest (Werner et al. 2003), were seldom toxic to a cladoceran (Ceriodaphnia dubia), a resident cladoceran (Simocephalus vetelus), a chironomid larvae (Chironomus tentans), and an amphipod (Gammarus daiberi).
+Results of surveys conducted between 1992 and 2000 suggest that the amounts of organophosphate pesticides applied as dormant sprays in the San Joaquin River basin have steadily decreased over the past decade, although they still exceed criterion maximum concentration levels established by DFG (Orlando et al. 2003).
+Since 1993, there has been a shift in insecticides in the Central Valley from organophates to permethrin and finally to the new compounds of pyrethroids, which are nearly 20 times more toxic to aquatic invertebrates and fish than permethrin (Amweg et al. 2005).
+Despite the fact that pyrethroids are now one of the most important and fastest growing insecticides applied in the Central Valley, primarily for agriculture and urban uses, only a limited number of studies and monitoring efforts are focusing on occurrence and toxicity (Oros and Werner 2005).
+Unfortunately, there are not enough field monitoring data on the spatial and temporal occurrences of pyrethroids for making risk assessments to date (Oros and Werner 2005).